-1. Align the CPU with the CPU Retention Module.
-Make sure the Heatsink is lined up with the Heat-sink mount bracket.
-If you put the CPU in the wrong way, you may damage the CPU, the motherboard, and/or the CPU socket.
+- 1. Align the CPU with the CPU Retention Module.
+Make sure the Heat-sink is lined up with the Heat-sink mount bracket.
+If you put the CPU in the wrong way, you may damage the CPU, the motherboard, and/or the CPU socket. - 2.
+Slowly press down on the CPU module until the CPU locks into place.
+A clicking noise will be heard when the CPU is locked securely.

-2. Slowly press down on the CPU module until the CPU locks into place.
-A click will be heard when the CPU is locked securely into the module.
-Heat-sink Lock 3.4.4: Installation of the Heat-sink Lock
+3.4.4: Installation of the Heat-sink Lock

 The Heat-sink lock has 4 notches which will correspond to the 4 pins on the Heat-sink mounting bracket.
-Gently slide the lock between the Heat-sink onto the Heat-sink mounting bracket until both sides of the lock are firmly secured.
-A clicking sound will be heard when the lock is securely fastened to the Heat-sink mounting bracket.
+Gently slide the lock between the Heat-sink onto the Heat-sink Mounting Bracket until both sides of the lock are firmly secured.
+A clicking sound will be heard when the lock is securely fastened to the heat-sink mounting bracket.
 To remove the lock from the Heat-sink mounting bracket, gently press the ends of the locks inward and pull.